 My interest in health and fitness began very early in my life.
-My father was a Chiropractor back in the 60s and 70s and very knowledgeable of healthy foods and good nutrition even before it was popular.
+My father was a Chiropractor in the 1960s and 70s and very knowledgeable of healthy foods and good nutrition before it was popular.
 My father introduced me to lifting weights at age 13 and taught me Boxing from the moment I could stand.
-He enrolled me in American Jiu Jitsu from age 13 through 17.
+He enrolled me in Jiu Jitsu from age 13 through 17.
 My mother was an avid reader, I don't think there was a day I didn't see her without a book in her hands.
 She too was a proponent of health and nutrition and was constantly reading books and articles on the subject.
 Luckily for me my mother and father instilled in me the importance of health and nutrition.
-Although they have both passed away they gave me a gift that I will treasure all my life, an interest and passion for better health.
+Although both my parents have passed away they have given me a gift that I will treasure all my life, an interest and passion for better health.

 HOW I BEGAN PRACTICING TAI CHI

-My Tai Chi training began on Long Island NY in 1992 when I attended an adult education class with a friend.
-The course would be eight weeks long and was taught at the Suffolk Institute for Eastern Studies which was primarily and Aikido school.
-My teacher was Howard Pashenz a 6th degree Aikido Black Belt.
-Sensei Howard taught the Cheng Man Ching 60 movement short form from a meditative point of view.
-From the first day of class I was completely passionate about Tai Chi.

-Now | My interest in health and fitness began very early in my life.
-My father was a Chiropractor back in the 60s and 70s and very knowledgeable of healthy foods and good nutrition even before it was popular.
-My father introduced me to lifting weights at age 13 and taught me Boxing from the moment I could stand.
-He enrolled me in American Jiu Jitsu from age 13 through 17.
-My mother was an avid reader, I don't think there was a day I didn't see her without a book in her hands.
-She too was a proponent of health and nutrition and was constantly reading books and articles on the subject.
-Luckily for me my mother and father instilled in me the importance of health and nutrition.
-Although they have both passed away they gave me a gift that I will treasure all my life, an interest and passion for better health.

-HOW I BEGAN PRACTICING TAI CHI

-My Tai Chi training began on Long Island NY in 1992 when I attended an adult education class with a friend.
+My Tai Chi journey began on Long Island NY in 1992 when I attended an adult education class with a friend.
 The course would be eight weeks long and was taught at the Suffolk Institute for Eastern Studies which was primarily and Aikido school.
 My teacher was Howard Pashenz a 6th degree Aikido Black Belt.
 Sensei Howard taught the Cheng Man Ching 60 movement short form from a meditative point of view.
 From the first day of class I was completely passionate about Tai Chi.